Under-coder/InLighnX_Internship_Projects/Port Scanner/README.md

 **2. Enhanced Version — Port Scanner 2.0**

 The folder Port Scanner 2.0 contains a more structured and feature-rich version of the tool.
-The original scanning logic remains sane, but additional capabilities are implemented as separate modules, making the project scalable and maintainable.
+The original scanning logic remains same, but additional capabilities are implemented as separate modules, making the project scalable and maintainable.

 Modules inside the folder:
 - scanner2.py